Ignatius997/WWW_blok1/enhanced_markdown.md

 ### Duckduckgo results about Smith Morra Gambit

-The Smith-Morra Gambit (also known as the Morra Gambit) is one of the ways for White to respond to the Sicilian Defense.
-This gambit line can lead to open, sharp games that are very dangerous for the unprepared player.
-Although the Smith-Morra is less common among grandmasters, it can still be an effective weapon for club-level players.
+The Smith-Morra Gambit is named after Pierre Morra and Ken Smith, who helped popularize the opening.
+Morra was the first to publish a booklet and a few articles analyzing the opening around 1950.
+Smith later published, over 30 years, nine books and 49 articles on the gambit.

 Video:
 [![](https://tse3.mm.bing.net/th?id=OVP.9pS7NmmC3r20Y7ruUkqpywHgFo&pid=Api)](https://www.youtube.com/watch?v=3zRrvOzcx10)